1) Why Treat First?

 An agency implementing Treat First can bill for which of the following?

-• A: Multiple encounters on a given day, using a TF modified
+• A: Multiple encounters on a given day

 • B: Medicare patients